 Depending on the timing of the construction project the ADOT Environmental Clearance may be issued at the time the CE is approved or well after the CE approval.
 Normally the Environmental Clearance is sent at the same time that the CE is approved.
 For all intents and purposes, the Project Team can use "NEPA Approval" and "Environmental Clearance" synonymously for the vast majority of projects approved with a CE.
 If the project is not programmed but is being prepared as "shelf-ready" with the intent of advancing the project in the program then the ADOT Environmental Clearance should be issued later in time closer to PS&E. A project that requires new ROW, including TCEs, or data recovery may need the CE to be approved early in the process.
-Larger projects that utilize a two-step federal authorization process for Preliminary Engineering (PE) funds require the CE approval well in advance of construction as the project is designed during Step-Two and NEPA approval is needed in advance of the design funds authorization.
+Larger projects that utilize a two-step federal authorization process for Preliminary Engineering (PE) funds require the CE approval well in advance of the design funds authorization.
 For such projects the Environmental Clearance is issued closer to PS&E. CEs approved in advance of final design for Two-Step projects may need to be re-evaluated in accordance with 23 CFR 771.129 prior to a FHWA funding authorization request.